-- ☆ The Midwifery Ultra Megasite (MUM) is where you will find all the forms, links and information you require to prepare for your clinical placements.
+- The Midwifery Ultra Megasite (MUM) is where you will find all the forms, links and information you require to prepare for your clinical placements.
 They can be found with your other study desks on UConnect under ULearn.
-It is important that you use these sites to support your success. - Registered Midwives and Midwifery Students are governed by national legislation, the Health Practitioner Regulation National Law Act 2009 - The second secon - A Mandatory documents MUST be completed and submitted via InPlace prior to commencement of the placement course - Placements are allocated based on available places, student enrolment, mandatory document submission, student requests, and post code match where possible - A Placements only take place within Australia or countries where UniSQ has agreements in place - Important placement information will be communicated to you via email, InPlace or the MUM sites - Students may be required to travel a significant distance from their home to attend their allocated placement - Students must keep a copy of all of their assessment documents, timesheets and makeup requirements throughout their placements
+It is important that you use these sites to support your success. - Registered Midwives and Midwifery Students are governed by national legislation, the Health Practitioner Regulation National Law Act 2009 - ☆ UniSQ has written agreements with specific Health Care Facilities to provide placements - ☆ Mandatory documents MUST be completed and submitted via InPlace prior to commencement of the placement course - A Placements are allocated based on available places, student enrolment, mandatory document submission, student requests, and post code match where possible - ☆ Placements only take place within Australia or countries where UniSQ has agreements in place - ☆ Important placement information will be communicated to you via email, InPlace or the MUM sites - ☆ Students may be required to travel a significant distance from their home to attend their allocated placement - ☆ Students must keep a copy of all of their assessment documents, timesheets and makeup requirements throughout their placements.